maniospas/Blombly/docs/advanced/preprocessor.md

     Namespace usage is encouraged.
 They are better than a simple zero cost abstraction (they are implemented with macros without any cost) that helps with debugging in that thet help the virtual machine better reason about how to parallelize programs.

+!!! warning
+    Namespaces are preprocessor instructions and as such ignore scoping; they remain active until the end of file.
+Future versions will consider ways to close namespaces beyond the end of each file.

 ## Macros